manoharkamarushi/manok584/README.md

 - 👋 Hi, I’m Manohar
-- 👀 I’m interested in ui automation and backend automation.
+- 👀 I’m interested in ui and backend automation and performance testing.
 - 🌱 I’m currently learning cypress using typescript.
 - 📫 You can reach me on 'manoharautomation22@gmail.com'